MARIOTTI-Alexis-2124041a/throneRoom/README.md

 **We do not pay attention to the order of display of the different costs in the terminal.
 This is why we did not use a semaphore on the terminal.**

 **This project can be build with cmake and qmake.
-It's work in QT Creator.**
+It works in QT Creator.**